Reviews You Can Rely On

 The Canon ImageFORMULA R40 earned one of the highest rankings for near-perfect black-and-white scanning and above-average color scanning performance.
 Although the sharpness of the digitized photos was nearly as good as the original, there was some minor over-darkening of dark areas and overly brightened light areas.
 Other models, namely flatbed scanners, were able to maintain more true light and dark distinctions.

-The above-average Workforce ES-60W and the Brother DS-640 challenge other top models.
-The scanning performance of the compact and portable ES-60W was surprisingly good and challenged the notion that only traditional desktop or flatbed-style scanners can offer premium performance.
+The Workforce ES-60W and the Brother DS-640 are above-average portable scanners capable of challenging other top models.
+The scanning performance of the compact and portable ES-60W was surprisingly good and overturned the notion that only traditional desktop or flatbed-style scanners can offer premium performance.

 Despite its relatively low price tag, the Brother DS-640 also earned high scores on our scan quality scoreboard.
 Throughout our tests, it rendered PDFs with clear text and accurate colors.
 It even did a decent job of scanning photographs (though we wouldn't feed treasured old photos through it for fear they'd be bent — a flatbed model is still best for this application).